MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Data-Access.md

 # Workplace Analytics Data Access

 Customers with unique data-analysis requirements might require custom exploration of Workplace Analytics insights data that goes beyond the metrics that are available with Explore and Queries in Workplace Analytics.
-This custom data exploration might include combining Workplace Analytics data with other data sets, such as building-space allocation or CRM data.
+This custom data exploration might include combining Workplace Analytics data with other data sets, such as building-space allocation or collaboration data.
 Custom data access scenarios include:

-- Which groups are starting long email threads?
+* Which groups are starting long email threads?
 The answer would involve associating email data with corporate function.
-- Do people with the same function who are collocated spend more time together than people with the same function who are not collocated?
+* Do people with the same function who are co-located spend more time together as compared to people with the same function who are not co-located?
-- Optimizing workspace allocation.
-- Effectiveness of the sales team.
+* Effectiveness of your sales team or customer service team.

-Access to the underlying Workplace Analytics pre-processed data model can be obtained as part of a Customer Solutions (CS) engagement.
+You can get access to the underlying Workplace Analytics pre-processed data model as part of a Customer Solutions (CS) engagement.

-Once a CS agreement is in place, Microsoft enables data access in the customer's Office 365 tenant.
-Then, a Data Access panel on the Workplace Analytics Settings page becomes visible to customers who have the role of Workplace Analytics administrator.
-On this panel, an administrator can save a [SAS URI](https://go.microsoft.com/fwlink/?linkid=871677), which points to an Azure storage container with write-only permission.
+After you get a CS agreement, Microsoft can enable data access for your Office 365 tenant.
+After it's enabled, your Workplace Analytics admin can view and use the Data Access tab on the Workplace Analytics Settings page.
+The Data Access page enables your admin to save a [SAS URI](https://go.microsoft.com/fwlink/?linkid=871677), which points to an Azure storage container with write-only permission.

-Saving the SAS URI triggers a workflow that exports the Workplace Analytics data to the storage container.
-The data will be re-exported each time it is refreshed, for the agreed duration of the CS engagement.
+Saving the SAS URI enables a workflow that exports the Workplace Analytics data to the storage container.
+The data will be exported each time it is refreshed, for the agreed duration of the CS agreement.

-## Data access schema for WPA
+## Data access schema for Workplace Analytics

-The following schema describes the data structure of pre-processed Workplace Analytics data when it is exported to a customer-owned Azure storage account in the form of .csv files with headers.
+The data structure of pre-processed Workplace Analytics data, when it is exported to a customer-owned Azure storage account, in the form of .csv files with column headers is shown in the following graphic.

 ![Workplace Analytics entity relationship diagram](./images/data-access-schema.png)

-Each of the tables are exported as a separate .csv file in the designated Azure storage container.
+Each of the following tables are exported as a separate .csv file in the designated Azure storage container.

 ### Tables